IkigaiSense/vita-hw/README.md

 # Vita board

+Ikigai is something worthy of doing.
+You start from small.
+You get better after mistake and practice.
+When you do it, you enjoy doing it.

 Notes on the build process of Vita board.
 Some pictures are [here](https://github.com/IkigaiSense/vita-hw/blob/master/vita-build.md).

 - [ ] first prototype assembly